2009 F1 Powerboat World Championship: Season calendar

 The most significant change for the 2009 season was the introduction of a two-race format for each event making up the championship.
 With eight rounds confirmed by the UIM prior to the season's start the season would be made up of a total of 16 points-scoring races, the highest in its history.
 Only the thirteen races in 2000 came close in the previous 10 years.
 Initial reaction to the new format was positive, with drivers and fans commending the decision following its debut at the Grand Prix of Portugal.
 However whilst it increased the spectacle and offered teams and drivers more opportunities for success, costs were forced upwards and the format wasn't retained for 2010.

-The initial calendar for the 2009 season featured the Grand Prix of Russia in St Petersburg as the second round of the championship, taking place on 5 and 6 June.
+The initial calendar for the 2009 season featured the Grand Prix of Russia in Saint Petersburg as the second round of the championship, taking place on 5 and 6 June.
 However the race was postponed, with an announcement made on 22 April that it would instead be moved to the second week of August, with the Grand Prix of Finland becoming the second round, on 12 and 13 June.